craftingcity/The-Known-World/Prenotes Feb 04 25.md

 Minora has graciously allowed you to stay with her and Tobias for now, and has quickly assembled a team of 9 others, excluding Tobias and yourselves, for this expedition.

 Once you are prepared, and the group is assembled, you exit the city proper, and begin to follow Tobias' direction west, and down.
+The miners are strapped with equipment, and each carry a two-handed brass-encased drill, excepting one, who carries a leather messenger bag instead.

+You travel for more than half a day, down and around, through tunnels and caverns, some so small you must crawl through.
+You encounter some creatures on your way, but none who come close enough to conflict with you, and before the day's end, you arrive at your destination - a winding cavern, where each chamber breaks into three others, creating a mild maze of grey stone.

+"You smell that?
+That's Mithril."

 ### What does the World Know?
 ##### Minora's Mining Operation